johnjyin/BackboneJS-Tea-Tree-Web-App/README.md

 - is one MVC SPAs having Backbone nested views, collection, and models
 - have data CRUD operations
-- whenever one Model's data change, all the Views bound to that Model automatically re-render
+- whenever one Model's data change, all the Views bound automatically re-render
-- integrate with RESTful services based on Slim framework (PHP version)
+- be integrate with RESTful services based on Slim framework (PHP version)
 - use XMLHttpRequest object to upload picture data to web server
-- user can drag & drop image file and upload it to web server utilize HTML 5 APIs: communication, drag & drop
+- user can drag & drop image file and upload it to web server by HTML 5 APIs: FormData, FileReader
-- is one Responsive Web Design (RWD) application by CSS3 Media Queries mechnics
+- is one Responsive Web Design (RWD) application by CSS3 Media Queries
 - is one modular Backbone app which loading JS code as-needed by RequireJS

-Here is the folders base structure:
+Here is the folder structure:
    - TeaTree-Backbone-Database.sql
-   - \ teatree-backbone \ [one backbone basic web app: Tea Tree]
+   - \ teatree-backbone \ [ the basic backbone web app: Tea Tree ]
-   - \ teatree-backbone-requirejs \ [Tea Tree web app (modular version)]
+   - \ teatree-backbone-requirejs \ [ Tea Tree web app ( modular version ) ]
-   - \ teatree-jqm \ [Tea Tree web app (mobilized by jQuery Mobile)]
+   - \ teatree-jqm \ [ Tea Tree web app ( mobilized by jQuery Mobile ) ]

-You just need XAMPP in u local computer, and install the MYSQL database table 'ct_tbl_tea' by TeaTree-Backbone-Database.sql
+You just need set up XAMPP on u local computer, which install one MYSQL database and table 'ct_tbl_tea' by TeaTree-Backbone-Database.sql

-Before you try to run each app, I do suggest you look through following related of my blogs:
+Before you try to run each apps, I do suggest you look through following related of my blogs:
 <a href="http://www.ebizdesigner.com/website-building/backbone/item/49-backbone-client-side-mvc-tree.html" target="_blank">
 Backbone MV* App: Tea Tree</a> on www.ebizdesigner.com:
 - <a href="http://www.ebizdesigner.com/website-building/backbone/item/49-backbone-client-side-mvc-tree.html" target="_black">Basic Infrastructure</a>